-Brendan Fisher’s research and fieldwork lie at the nexus of conservation, development, natural resource economics and human behavior.
-He is the author of over 50 peer-reviewed articles on topics such as poverty, health, ecosystem services and biological conservation.
-His field research has been undertaken in Borneo, Cambodia, Mozambique, and Tanzania.
+Brendan Fisher’s research and fieldwork explores human behavior, conservation, development, and natural resource economics.
+He is the author of over 85 peer-reviewed articles on topics such as poverty, health, ecosystem services and biological conservation.
+His field research has taken place in Borneo, Cambodia, Colombia, Mozambique, and Tanzania.

-Gund Fellow, Associate Professor, Rubenstein School of Environment and Natural Resources
+Gund Fellow, Associate Professor, Director of the Environmental Program, Rubenstein School of Environment and Natural Resources

 Research and/or Creative Works